How much does your IBS have to do with your anxiety?

 Still other research published this past June in Gastroenterology has found that fermented milk products, such as kefir, affect regions in the brain that control how you process emotions and sensation.
 (9) Dr. Kirsten Tillisch, lead author of the study and an associate professor of medicine in the digestive diseases division of UCLA’s David Geffen School of Medicine explains, “Our study shows that the gut–brain connection is a two-way street.”

-The gut plays a significant role in your happiness and your perception of happiness—whether or not you have a history of stomach pain or antibiotic overuse.
-The best forms of probiotics to support your gut health and wellbeing are fermented foods and probiotic beverages.
+The gut plays a significant role in your happiness and your perception of happiness—whether or not you have a history of IBS, stomach pain, or antibiotic overuse.
+The best forms of probiotics to support your gut health and IBS management are fermented foods and probiotic beverages.

 Research has proven that children with stomach pain are more likely to experience anxiety as teens and young adults.
 Even when that tummy ache goes away, kids that have complained of stomach pain are more susceptible to an anxiety disorder as an adult.

-As you explore the gut-brain axis, you'll find that the brain and the gut share a unique connection.
+As you explore the gut-brain axis, you’ll find that the brain and the gut share a unique connection (especially in cases of IBS).
 The gut contains every class of neurotransmitter found in the brain.
-The gut also contains about 95% of the body's feel-good chemical, serotonin.
+The gut also contains about 95% of the body’s feel-good chemical, serotonin.

 The health of your inner ecosystem dictates your emotional health.
 Good bacteria found in fermented foods and probiotic beverages can actually help the gut to synthesize beneficial brain chemicals to calm anxiety.
 Other studies have proven that fermented milk products like kefir can impact how you process emotions.
 Yes, eating to boost your digestive health can have an added bonus in improving your overall wellbeing!